SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 ### **Notes:**
 Notes and note associated performance data received (e.g. CC1, MPE CC74) on the master MIDI channel will play the instrument in the active clip (e.g. a synth, MIDI clip, cv clip, or all kit rows).

-- Note 1: You can play a synth, kit, MIDI or cv clip without entering the clip from arranger or song view.
-Simply press and hold the clip in arranger or song view to preview the clip (as you would to change the parameters of that clip with the gold encoders) and then send notes from your MIDI controller.
+- Note 1: You can play a synth, kit, MIDI or cv clip without entering the clip from arranger or session view.
+Simply press and hold the clip in arranger or session view to preview the clip (as you would to change the parameters of that clip with the gold encoders) and then send notes from your MIDI controller.

 - Note 2: For Kit's, the bottom Kit row is mapped by default to the root note C1 (note # 36).
 All kit rows above are mapped to note's incrementally (e.g. 36, 37, 38, etc.).
 This kit root note # is configurable (from 0 to 127) through the Kit Root Note submenu.